Measurement of reactor antineutrino oscillations with 1.46 ktonne-years of data at SNO+

-The reactor antineutrino spectrum and its uncertainties have been characterized in detail by Daya Bay~\cite{DayaBay2019}.
-The main fissile isotopes, $^{235}$U and $^{239}$Pu, produce roughly 90\% of the \nuebars and their spectra have been obtained by a joint fit to data from Daya Bay and PROSPECT~\cite{daya_bay_prospect_spectrum}.
-Predictive models are used for $^{241}$Pu~\cite{huber2011determination} and $^{238}$U~\cite{mueller2011improved}.
-These spectra were used to determine the expected fluxes for both types of reactor, with uncertainties from Ref.~\cite{DayaBay2019} cross-checked and propagated into our calculation.
-Bin-by-bin uncertainties in the spectra were highly positively correlated; thus, uncertainties in the shapes of the reactor IBD spectra were determined to be negligible.
-Including uncertainties in the energy released per fission, time evolution of the isotopes, and correlations between the spectra resulted in a combined uncertainty of 4.0\% for PWRs and 4.3\% for PHWRs.
-Taking into account the subdominant uncertainties in proton number and position reconstruction as in the previous analysis~\cite{sno+ppo}, a common systematic of 4.3\% was conservatively assigned to all reactor predictions.
+Following the estimations in Ref.~\cite{DayaBay2019}, we also propagated the subdominant uncertainties for the energy released per fission, time evolution of the isotopes, and correlations between the spectra, resulting in a combined uncertainty of 4.0\% for PWRs and 4.3\% for PHWRs.
+Finally, taking into account the subdominant uncertainties in proton number and position reconstruction as in the previous analysis~\cite{sno+ppo}, a common systematic of 4.3\% was conservatively assigned to all reactor predictions.

 \textit{Neutrino Oscillation}~~\textemdash~~ The survival probability of an electron (anti)neutrino in vacuum is